DucNg/DucNg.github.io/content/posts/spdif.md

 ---
-title: "Using 5.1 through S/PDIF on Linux"
+title: "Using 5.1 through S/PDIF (toslink) on Linux"
 date: 2020-10-20T18:07:42+02:00
 ---

 Using 5.1 on Linux isn't something very common in the first place.
-But using it over the S/PDIF is even less common so finding documentation about how to do it is close to impossible.
+But using it over the S/PDIF (toslink) is even less common so finding documentation about how to do it is close to impossible.
 After hours and hours of struggling, I found a working solution so I decided to write an article about it.

 ## What is 5.1?